micklynch/hapi-mcp/README.md

     deactivate MCP_Host
 ```

-## Why This Matters

-Healthcare data is notoriously complex, requiring specialized knowledge to access and utilize effectively.
-My MCP server bridges this gap by providing a simple interface for Cline to query FHIR servers.
-This not only saves development time but also enables the creation of applications that improve patient outcomes and streamline healthcare operations.
-By combining AI assistants like Cline with domain-specific tools, we can accelerate innovation in healthcare technology.

 ## Conclusion

-This project showcases the power of integrating AI coding assistants with specialized MCP servers to address domain-specific challenges.
+This project showcases integrating AI coding assistants with specialized MCP servers to address domain-specific challenges.
 The source code is available on GitHub, and a video demonstrating the tool in action provides a closer look at its capabilities.
 By enabling seamless interaction with healthcare data, this MCP server paves the way for more efficient and impactful solutions in healthcare, empowering developers to make a meaningful difference in the industry.